CNES/cars/docs/source/design/index.rst

 CARS is a new tool which works but still needs refactoring.
 This document does not describe the current CARS design but the intended one.
+The document is updated with refactoring design evolution.

 The main goals to this new design are: